bilfri/divestdtu/content/posts/answer-from-the-president.md

 ---
-title = "Answer from the president" description = "Answer from Anders Bjarklev and comments by Divest DTU." date = 2022-11-14
+title: "Answer from the president"
+description: "Answer from Anders Bjarklev and comments by Divest DTU."
+date: 2022-11-14
 ---

 Divest DTU has received an answer on our [letter to the President of DTU](/posts/letter-to-the-president).
 Here is the answer, and below, some of our comments to it: